monkey-jsun/cuttlefish-host-container/README.md

 2. create or update the cvd instance with "cf-init.sh ..." (infrequently, as needed)
     1. populate/update instance with aosp img zip and/or cvd host package
 3. run the cvd instance with "cf-run.sh" (frequently)
+    1. connect to the instance via adb, vnc or webrtc

 Below is a sample execution sequence.